DevSkillsHQ/am-fullstack-screening/README.md

 ### The provided boilerplate 🗂
 * The [service specification](api-specification.yml) in the Open API format.
 * Automated tests to validate your solution.
 To run locally:
-  * Install the required test dependencies with `yarn install` (please give it some time to download the necessary dependencies).
+  * Install the required test dependencies with `npm install` (please give it some time to download the necessary dependencies).
   * Update the `baseUrl` (where your Frontend will run) and the `apiUrl` (where your Backend will run) in [cypress.json](cypress.json).
   * Run your Fullstack app.
-  * Run the tests with `yarn run test`.
-Alternatively, Backend tests only: `yarn run test:backend` or Frontend tests only: `yarn run test:frontend`.
+  * Run the tests with `npm run test`.
+Alternatively, Backend tests only: `npm run test:backend` or Frontend tests only: `npm run test:frontend`.

 ### Before submitting your solution ⚠️
 1. Update the `baseUrl` (where your Frontend will run) and the `apiUrl` (where your Backend will run) in [cypress.json](cypress.json).